 First let's start by mentioning those things that you should avoid and then we'll review each one of the options on properly disposing of your cat's litter, with the involved elements, your kitty's urine and poop.

-Based on a study performed by UC Davis and the California Department of Fish and Game, were found 62 % of dead otters from the California sea, to be infected from this parasite which caused them lethal brain inflammation.
+Based on a study performed by UC Davis and the California Department of Fish and Game, were found 62% of dead otters from the California sea, to be infected by this parasite which caused lethal brain inflammation.

 Let's support our marine life and save some cute otters!AVOID BUYING AND USING REGULAR PLASTIC BAGS: Our planet is suffering a lot and it’s time to lend it a hand by “REUSING” bags, it’s very simple and it’s explained below on the “Should DO” list.

 This is another way to help our ecosystem and you will save some money too!AVOID LEAVING YOUR CAT'S FECES OUTDOORS: It's important to clarify that the word ”outdoors” here is related to the “streets” and not an ornamental garden.
 Please keep in mind that if your cat poops on the streets, you should bag the waste and throw it with the rest of your trash.
-When these feces are left on the streets, it's more likely that this waste will be washed by the rain through the water system, and eventually it will reach the sea.
+When cat poop is left on the street, it's more likely that this waste will be washed by the rain through the water system, and eventually it will reach the sea.

 As you read before, this will harm our marine life and we should prevent this from happening.AVOID USING LITTER BOX LINERS: Even though these boxes are 100% biodegradable, made with recycled paper, they’re still unnecessary waste.
 There is no point and it’s not good for our environment to toss and to keep replacing litter box liners when you can use a bamboo or even a plastic litter box that will last for a good amount of time.

 You can keep using your current litter box or if it's too old, and doesn't work anymore, get one made from a long lasting material.